-Olivia practises in all areas of public and human rights law, including housing, community care, immigration and prison and parole board matters.
+Olivia practises in all areas of public and human rights law, including migrants rights, trafficking, homelessness, & prison, as well as crime and civil actions.

 Public Law and Human Rights